Unlocking the Secrets of Background Eraser Tool Photoshop

 Sometimes, you may face problems positioning the crosshair tool over the color you want to erase.
 You should select the Background Swatch Option placed on the right side to avoid problems.

-When you select the Background Swatch sampling option, don’t forget to click on the Background Color Swatch option.
-This option will allow you to pick a color, and while picking the color, you will have to be selective as much as possible.
+When you select the Background Swatch sampling option, remember to click on the Background Color Swatch option.
+This Option will allow you to pick a color, and while picking the color, you must be selective as much as possible.

 Pick a color as much as a similar textured color that you want to erase.
-Even don’t worry if the selected color is entirely wrong.
+Don’t worry if the selected color needs to be corrected.
 By changing the Tolerance Value from the Options Bar, you can match the color as much as possible.

 Without “Limits,” the Background Eraser Tool tutorial will remain incomplete.
 Firstly, learn the responsibility of the Limits option.